thebigbeanest/u2_mongoose_flights-BC/README.md

 3) Create a `Flight` Model with the following properties, making sure its linked to the respective airports they'll be flying in and out of:
+   - If you are feeling comfortable so far, use both Departing and Arriving Airports in your model.
+If you are still wrapping your head around Relations, feel free to just use one!

 	| Property | Type |
 	|---|---|